LearnToRunFast/CS_Notes/Computer.Systems.A.Programmer's.Perspective/Computer.Systems.A.Programmer's.Perspective.md

 ##### Instruction-Level Parallelism

 At a much lower level of abstraction, modern processors can execute multiple instructions at one time, a property known as *instruction-level parallelism*.
-For example, early microprocessors, such as the 1978-vintage Intel 8086, required multiple (typically 3–10) clock cycles to execute a single instruction.
 More recent processors can sustain execution rates of 2–4 instructions per clock cycle.
-Any given instruction requires much longer from start to finish, perhaps 20 cycles or more, but the processor uses a number of clever tricks to process as many as 100 instructions at a time.
-In Chapter 4, we will explore the use of *pipelining*, where the actions required to execute an instruction are partitioned into different steps and the processor hardware is organized as a series of stages, each performing one of these steps.
+Any given instruction requires much longer from start to finish, perhaps 20 cycles or more, but the processor uses a number of clever tricks to process as many as 100 instructions at a time. *Pipelining*, where the actions required to execute an instruction are partitioned into different steps and the processor hardware is organized as a series of stages, each performing one of these steps.
 The stages can operate in parallel, working on different parts of different instructions.
 We will see that a fairly simple hardware design can sustain an execution rate close to 1 instruction per clock cycle.

 Processors that can sustain execution rates faster than 1 instruction per cycle are known as *superscalar* processors.
 Most modern processors support superscalar operation.
 In Chapter 5, we will describe a high-level model of such processors.
 We will see that application programmers can use this model to understand the performance of their programs.
 They can then write programs such that the generated code achieves higher degrees of instruction-level parallelism and therefore runs faster.